Environment

 Okta Verify Mobile App

-- One-Time Passcode (TOTP): TOTP in the Okta Verify Mobile App are recommended if you are traveling and/or do not have access to Wi-Fi or a cellular connection.
+- Okta Verify Code: Entered on the Okta Sign-in page using the "Enter a Code" option, these one-time codes Okta Verify Mobile App can be used if you are traveling and/or do not have access to Wi-Fi or a cellular connection.

 Okta FastPass (Passwordless) Using Okta Verify Desktop and Mobile App